XWALLFilter for Microsoft Exchange 2019

 Select View-> XWALLFilter Exchange Junk E-Mail Folder Add-On and select

 "Exchange with XWALLFilter installed".
-If you are running a
+If you’re running a

 30-day trial of XWall, XWALLFilter is automatically licensed in full function

-are running a licensed copy of XWall and have not yet purchased a license for
+you’re running a licensed copy of XWall and have not yet purchased a license

-XWALLFilter or desire a fully functional 30-day trial, click the PURCHASE link.
+for XWALLFilter or desire a fully functional 30-day trial, click the PURCHASE

 Enter the XWall Admin utility,